 Jenkins

 Jenkins is an open-source CI/CD automation tool that automates the complete build cycle of a software project.
 It allows continuous integration and continuous delivery of projects through DevOps.
-The key highlight of this tool is the Pipeline features which can be used by developers to automatically write code into the repository, perform different tests, and gather reports from these tests.
-It offers several built-in plugins, that help to integrate all the DevOps stage efficiently.
+The pipeline features can be used by developers to automatically write code into the repository, perform different tests, and gather reports from these tests.
+It offers several built-in plugins that help integrate all DevOps stages efficiently.

 GitLab CI

-GitLab CI/CD is a free and self-hosted tool built into GitLab for software development through continuous methodologies such as Continuous Integration, Continuous Delivery, and Continuous Deployment.
+GitLab CI/CD is a free, self-hosted tool built into GitLab for software development through continuous methodologies such as Continuous Integration, Continuous Delivery, and Continuous Deployment.
 This tool can automatically detect, build, test, deploy, and manage your application by utilizing Auto DevOps.
-GitLab also provides repositories, hence the integration of Gitlab CI/CD is simple and straightforward.
+GitLab also provides repositories, so the integration of Gitlab CI/CD is simple and straightforward.

 Containerization